diliproshitha/neo-trader/README.md

       ![Screenshot of Expert advisor configurations](mt4-expert.png "EA Configurations")

       - ServerPort - port of the server to be run.
-Do not change this for now, because I have hardcoded this port in the browser plugin.
-I will add a settings page to browser plugin in the future to make this configurable.
       - DefaultRiskPercentage - Risk percentage per trade.
 This can be overridden using browser plugin.
       - MaximumSplippage - Maximum allowed splippage when executing the trade.
 This is not applicable to limit trades, so we do not need to worry about this.